olamilekanadesoye/TradeZone_Analytics/README.md

 |payment   |amount   | 155     |
 |products    |unit_price   | 4     |

-**Observation:** The missing unit price and total amount arcoss order_items, orders and payments are connected to missing unit price values in products.
+**Observation:** The missing unit price and total amount across order_items, orders and payments are connected to missing unit price values in products.
 Also, the missing delivery date are orders that hadn't been recorded as completed.

 ### Distinct Values Check